lillylangtree/LoveMovies/README.md

 The application 'persists' favorite movie data to a file in the same location as the server.js file, data.json

+For a discussion of Angular and MVC frameworks see https://ilovemovies.herokuapp.com/document.html

 ##Installation
 =============
 To run the application once cloned or forked run the command